 Three legacy institutions established with USAID assistance continue to provide financing for environmental initiatives that help safeguard Panama’s natural resources for future generations.
 The Ecological Trust Fund finances environmental projects, NGOs, community-based organizations, and academic institutions.
 The Chagres National Park Fund helps improve the management of the Upper Chagres River Basin, a critical area that provides 45 percent of the necessary water for Panama Canal operations and 80 percent of the water for human consumption in Panama City and Colon, impacting 1.5 million people.
 The Darien National Park Fund continues to channel money to strengthen protection of the 1.4 million-acre Darien National Park.

-The current focus of USAID assistance is on creating opportunities for youth from vulnerable communities; strengthening the capacity of governmental and nongovernmental actors; advancing community development and governance; promoting sustainable community forestry, clean production, and environmental policies; and facilitating the implementation of justice system reforms while continuing to build partnerships and strategic alliances towards sustainability.
+During the last years of engagement, USAID contributed significantly to create opportunities for youth from vulnerable communities; strengthen the capacity of governmental and nongovernmental actors; advance community development and governance; promote sustainable community forestry, clean production, and environmental policies; and facilitate the implementation of justice system reforms while building partnerships and strategic alliances towards sustainability.